tinyplex/tinybase/site/guides/10_releases.md

 ## v3.2

-This release lets you add a listener to the start of a transaction.
-This lets you detect that a set of changes are about to be made to a Store.
+This release lets you add a listener to the start of a transaction, and detect that a set of changes are about to be made to a Store.

-To use this, call the addStartTransaction method on your Store.
+To use this, call the addStartTransactionListener method on your Store.
 The listener you add can itself mutate the data in the Store.

-From this release onwards, listeners added with the existing addWillFinishTransaction are also able to mutate data.
-Transactions added with the existing addDidFinishTransaction _cannot_ mutate data.
+From this release onwards, listeners added with the existing addWillFinishTransactionListener method are also able to mutate data.
+Transactions added with the existing addDidFinishTransactionListener method _cannot_ mutate data.

 ```js
 const store = createStore();